Mrgove10/AutoMower/README.md

 ## Contribution

-You can contribute by submitting a PR
+You can contribute by submitting a Pull Request